uskhalil/Decentralized-Smart-City-of-Things---DSCoT/README.txt

   The  REMIX Documentation file presents the graphical demo of the DSCoT software.
 For details read the file readme.txt found in the demo folder.

 /images
-	Demonstration files with document geometry data.
-For details read the file readme.txt found in the demo folder.

   The proposed DSCoT architecture abstract, graphical representation is provided with a brief description in the Abstract.

 ———————————————
 CREDITS